sylsta/OsmAnd_bridge/README.md

 Plugin's icon is taken from OsmAnd and licensed under Creative Commons Non-commercial No Derivative Works.

-This plugin has been test with QGIS 3.4x, under:
+This plugin has been tested with QGIS 3.4x, under:
 - GNU/Linux Debian 12 & 13 with KDE, Gnome and XFCE;
 - Windows 11;
 - macOS Catalina.